HuaizhengZhang/MIGProfiler/README.md

    dcgmi group -c my_group -a 0,i:0
    ```

-4. list the devices added to the group and see that the group contains the GPU (GPU:0) and GPU Instance 0.
+4. list the devices added to the group and check if the group contains the GPU (GPU:0) and GPU Instance 0(which we are going to monitor and run the experiments on).

    ```shell
    dcgmi group -l